pcbach/SCAM/README.md

-# Memory efficient semi definite programming solver for Max-cut problem
+# SCalable Algorithm for Max-cut Sdp

 ## 26 May 2022 First Major update